mosmart/stat159/projects/stat159-fall2016-project1/README.md

         		pandoc-logo.png
         		stat159-logo.png

-Use the following code to set up the directories, create empty files, and download images:
+The following code was used to set up the directories, create empty files, and download images used in the paper:

         mkdir stat159-fall2016-project1/
 	    cd stat159-fall2016-project1/